maerteijn/maerteijn.nl/public/content/en/blog/beautiful-asserts-with-your-django-test-client.md

 ### Final notes

-Although [BeatifulSoup](https://www.crummy.com/software/BeautifulSoup/) has been around for a long time, ([since 2004!](https://bazaar.launchpad.net/%7Eleonardr/beautifulsoup/bs4/view/head:/CHANGELOG#L1703)), the [Soup Sieve](https://github.com/facelessuser/soupsieve) add-on released in 2018 makes it really powerful and easy to query a HTML document.
-Integrating thi into your Django Test Client requires just a few lines of code and makes writing tests much more convenient and robust.
+Although [BeatifulSoup](https://www.crummy.com/software/BeautifulSoup/) has been around for a long time, ([since 2004!](https://bazaar.launchpad.net/%7Eleonardr/beautifulsoup/bs4/view/head:/CHANGELOG#L1703)), it is the [Soup Sieve](https://github.com/facelessuser/soupsieve) add-on released in 2018 that makes it really powerful and easy to query a HTML document.
+Integrating this into your Django Test Client requires just a few lines of code and makes writing tests much more convenient and robust.

 #### Links